 In the summer of 2017, we took out a loan, finished our home renovation, sold half of our belongings and stored the rest.
 We sold the house to a wonderful young woman, left our jobs, moved to a temporary apartment in the country, and bought a cargo van to turn into our new tiny home on wheels.

 Our goal is to experience our country while we are young, cross some major items off of our bucket list, and eventually pick a favourite spot to build a life around the things that bring us joy, freedom, and ultimately a life less ordinary.

 It all sounds very romantic, but making a major life change is never simple.
 You make sacrifices, you learn things the hard way, you give up one thing in the name of another...

 Nevertheless, it's a purposeful stress - chasing the desire for personal evolution.
 It is a series of temporary discomforts resulting in permanent growth.
 Every 'vanlifer' has their unique set-up and their own reasons for their lifestyle choice, and this - in a nutshell - is ours.

 Whether you have a savings account and a luxury rig, or a shoestring budget and a mattress in the back of a Jeep, we all have the same view of the landscape, we all sleep under the same sky, we all get to be part of a great community, and we're all free to explore what this lifestyle means to each one of us.

-So we don't have a bathroom... that's alright.
+So we don't have a bathroom... we manage.